 HEDIS MY 2022 measures from the NCQA publication, HEDIS MY 2022 Volume 2: Technical Specifications, were validated through a standard HEDIS compliance audit of each MCO.
-The audit protocol includes preonsite review of the HEDIS Roadmap, onsite interviews with staff and a review of systems, and post-onsite validation of measure rates submitted through the Interactive Data Submission System (IDSS).
+Additionally, LTSS measures and two HEDIS Medicare measures are also required by OLTL.
+The audit protocol includes pre-onsite review of the HEDIS Roadmap, onsite interviews with staff and a review of systems, and post-onsite validation of the Interactive Data Submission System (IDSS).
 Final Audit Reports were submitted to NCQA for the MCOs.
-The EQRO conducts a thorough review and validation of source code, data, and submitted rates.
+Because the PA-specific PMs rely on the same systems and staff, no separate review was necessary for validation of PA-specific measures.
+The EQRO conducts a thorough review and validation of source code, data, and submitted rates for the PA-specific measures.
 For the measures from the NCQA publication, HEDIS 2022 Technical Specifications for Long-Term Services and Supports Measures, rates were not certified by NCQA; data was collected for informational purposes only for the Department's use.
-The MCO successfully completed the HEDIS MY 2022 audit.
-The MCO received an Audit Designation of Reportable for all applicable NCQA-certified measures.

-Evaluation of MCO performance is HEDIS measures and PA-specific performance measure.
+Evaluation of MCO performance is HEDIS measures, CMS Core Set measures and PA-specific performance measures.
 A list of the PMs included in this year's EQR report is presented in Table 4.